RoadieHQ/marketing-site/content/docs/getting-started/model-software/index.md

 ## Catalog Entities

 Each catalog item in Roadie is referred to as an "entity".
+You can find all the kinds and their available fields supported in Roadie [here](../../catalog/modeling-entities).

 ### Kinds